-Hold photo and food review competitions, plan a culinary class, or take part in different food festivals to get your business noticed by the masses.
+Another great way of creating awareness about your business is by holding photo and food review competitions, planning a culinary class, or taking part in different food festivals to get your business noticed by the masses.

-Your web pages should be optimized to rank highly on search engine result pages (SERP).
+Your webstore should be optimized to rank highly on search engine result pages (SERP).
 Following SEO best practices will greatly improve the organic traffic for your online store.

 Maintain a regular blog, conduct keyword research, collect backlinks, and enhance the functionality of the website.

 Here are some other key points that you should take care of: